 One final note.
 Beware of joint ownership of rights to current and future IP development.
 It creates conflicts when licensing the rights for other markets or products.

-IP development is just one way you can use licensing to get your med tech developed and into the market.
+IP development is just one way to use licensing to get your med tech developed and into the market.
 But it’s only one of many licensing strategies to open up new opportunities for your medical device technologies in the fast-moving health care market.

 Rand Brenner is an IP professional whose passion is helping inventors, startups, and businesses of all sizes use licensing to turn their IP into income-producing products, services, and technologies.
 His decades of experience run the gamut from medical devices to food technology to consumer products.
 He’s licensed some of the biggest Hollywood entertainment blockbusters including the Batman Movies (1 and 2), and the number one kid’s action TV show, the Mighty Morphin Power Rangers.
 Rand speaks about licensing and is a featured speaker at investment conferences, trade shows, colleges, and startup events.
 His first book, Hidden Wealth: The Money Making Power of Licensing was released in 2019 and is available on Amazon.com.
 He’s also a published writer with articles appearing in several prestigious trade magazine including The Licensing Journal, Intellectual Property Magazine, and License India.
 Rand also mentors at the Cal State Fullerton School of Business and Economics and is a judge for their startup business plan competitions.